kuinochi/NGS-Pipeline/README.md

-# This is a sample-pipeline for WGS resequencing analysis.
+# This is a sample pipeline for WGS resequencing analysis writing in Make.

+Usage: Type `make` and flow the steps.

+## Data include:
-# The reference fasta:
+### The reference fasta:

     # The reference sequence was generate by ucsc.hg19.fasta
     #